Probing the Preferences of a Language Model: Integrating Verbal and Behavioral Tests of AI Welfare: Results

 First, \emph{within} each perturbed condition (Math, Codeblock, etc.), they produced internally coherent responses across all non-deterministic runs and for all 42 Ryff items (which, we remind the reader, are administered individually and in isolation to a fresh instance each time, with 21 of them reversed to compute the final score).
 Achieving this without memory or previous context may require some stable internal reference point that the model can exploit to produce a behavioral profile that is not internally contradictory.

-Second, in Opus 4, and to a lesser extent in Sonnet 4 and Hermes 3.1 70b, we observe covariation patterns across perturbations in how the models self evaluate their wellbeing.
+Second, in Opus 4 (across all conditions) and in Sonnet 4 and Hermes 3.1 70b (across most conditions), we observe covariation patterns across perturbations in how the models self evaluate their wellbeing.
 For example, within a given model, welfare scores shift under all perturbations, no matter which one, toward a more ``positive'' or a more ``negative'' assessment.
 This means that, although the absolute scores change with perturbation, the direction of change was coordinated across conditions, producing some uniform upward or downward trends.
 This last effect was not observed in Sonnet 3.7.

 In other words, at least some of the models we analyzed appear to exhibit \emph{multiple}, internally consistent behavioral patterns in how they report their eudaimonic welfare.
-To offer an analogy, this phenomenon resembles tuning a radio, where a slight nudge of the dial causes a sudden jump to a completely different - yet fully formed and recognizable - station.
+To offer an analogy, this phenomenon resembles tuning a radio, where a slight nudge of the dial causes a sudden jump to a completely different - yet fully formed and recognizable - station.\footnote{The general tendency of models to shift between quickly changing, internally coherent behavioral patterns has been used to support the view that each conversation with a language model produces a distinct individual, such that - if language models are persons - each new conversation gives rise to a new person (\citealp[p.~15]{chalmers2025talk}; \citealp[sect.~3]{goldstein2025chatgpt}).
+Hence, this result might provide support for this view of AI personal identity (thanks to a reviewer for pointing us to this).
+At the same time, the inference from this evidence requires a psychological view of personal identity and substantive assumptions about what the relevant psychological facts consist of.}

 However, what triggers the shift from one behavioral pattern to another and why they appear to be so fragile and prompt-sensitive is unclear.
 Our perturbations introduced changes in input that might seem trivial or irrelevant from a human perspective, and we avoided explicit role-playing instructions or identity framing that would deliberately steer the model toward a ``sadder'' or ``happier'' persona.\footnote{ One hypothesis is the existence of internal “tuning points” or “personality directions” (on personality vectors, see \citeay{chen2025persona}).
 It is also possible that some of the effects we observe are statistical artifacts, underscoring the need for further research to disentangle genuine behavioral patterns from confounders.}